siscia/clojure-presentation/transcript.md

 Hello Everybody,

-my name is Simone Mosciatti, I am italian and I am going to introduce Clojure and functional programming.
+my name is Simone Mosciatti, I am Italian and I am going to introduce Clojure and functional programming.

 I do have a weird accent, so if you cannot understand what I am saying please just raise your hand.

 Let me ask you first:

 *Who know clojure ?* few hands expected
-*Who know functional programming ?* slighlty more hands
+*Who know functional programming ?* slightly more hands

 Thank you.